basiliskjs/basilisk/docs/source/collections.rst

     Returns a new StringMap with the added relation.
 The original map is **not changed**.

-.. method:: StringMap.delete(key : string) -> StringMap
+.. method:: StringMap.remove(key : string) -> StringMap

     Returns a new StringMap with the relation removed, if it was ever present.
     The original map is **not changed**.